FlagOpen/FlagScale/README.md

 python run.py --config <config_path> --extra_config <extra_config_path> --action <action> --stop-key <stop_key>
 ```

-* `--config <config_path>`: This argument is used to specify the path to the main configuration JSON file.
-This file contains key-value pairs configuration of the experiment.
-The key-value pairs are exact same as the original Megatron-LM arguments (only by replacing `_` with `-`).
-You can refer to the [source file](./megatron/megatron/arguments.py) for more configurations.
-The [pre-defined configuration](predefined_args_megatron.json) need to be provided for the experiment:
+* `--config <config_path>`: Specifies the path to the main configuration JSON file.
+This file contains key-value pairs that configure the experiment.
+These pairs mirror the arguments used in Megatron-LM, with underscores (`_`) replaced by hyphens (`-`).
+For a comprehensive list of configurations, refer to the [source file](./megatron/megatron/arguments.py).
+The key-value pairs can be organized into different sections as needed.
+These [pre-defined configuration](predefined_args_megatron.json) should be provided for the experiment:
-  * `experiment`: This section contains configuration options related to the experiment setup.
+  * `experiment`: Contains configuration options for the experiment setup.
+    * `exp_name`: Defines the experiment's name.
+A directory with this name will be created under `log_dir` to store all experiment artifacts.
+If set to `null`, the experiment name `default` will be used.
-    * `log_dir`: The directory where the log files of the experiment will be stored.
-If `null`, the logs may be saved in `logs` of the current directory.
+    * `log_dir`: Specifies the directory for storing experiment logs.
+If set to `null`, logs will be saved in the `logs` directory of the current working directory.
-    * `hostfile`: The file that contains a list of hosts where the experiment will be run.
-If `null`, the experiment will be run on the local machine.
+    * `hostfile`: Specifies a file containing a list of hosts for running the experiment.
+If set to `null`, the experiment will run on the local machine.
-    * `no_shared_fs`: A boolean value that indicates whether the file system is shared between the hosts.
-The default value is `false`.
+    * `no_shared_fs`: A boolean flag indicating whether the file system is shared between hosts.
+Default is `false`.
-    * `ssh_port`: The port to use for SSH connections when distributing the experiment across multiple hosts.
-If `null`, the default SSH port 22 will be used.
+    * `ssh_port`: Specifies the port for SSH connections when running the experiment across multiple hosts.
+If set to `null`, the default SSH port (22) will be used.
+    * `auto_mkdir`: A boolean flag indicating whether directories (for save, load, tensorboard, and wandb) should be automatically created.
+Default is `true`.
-    * `shell_cmds`: Shell commands to be executed before running the experiment.
+    * `shell_cmds`: Specifies shell commands to be executed before running the experiment.
-  * `launch`: This section contains launch configuration options for the `torchrun` of the experiment.
+  * `launch`: Contains configuration options for launching the experiment using `torchrun`.
-  * `env_vars`: This section contains environment variables that will be set for the experiment.
+  * `env_vars`: Contains environment variables to be set for the experiment.

-* `--extra_config <extra_config_path>`: This argument is used to specify the path to an extra configuration file.
-This file should also be a JSON file and can contain additional configuration options that are not in the main configuration file.
-The options in this file will override the options in the main configuration file if they have the same keys.
+* `--extra_config <extra_config_path>`: Specifies the path to an additional configuration file.
+This JSON file can contain additional configuration options not present in the main configuration file.
+Options in this file will override those in the main configuration file if they have the same keys.

-* `--action <action>`: This argument is used to specify the action to perform.
-The default value is `run` if none is specified.
-The possible values are:
+* `--action <action>`: Specifies the action to perform.
+Default is `run` if none is specified.
+Possible values are:
-  * `generate`: This will generate the experiment shell script based on the provided configuration files and stop.
-The generated script will be saved to `log_dir`.
-You can use this action to check if the configuration is correct.
+  * `generate`: Generates the experiment shell script based on the provided configuration files and stops.
+The generated script is saved to `log_dir`.
-  * `run`: This will generate the experiment shell script and run the experiment immediately.
-Both the generated script and the log for the experiment will be saved to `log_dir`.
-The experiment will be run in the background.
+  * `run`: Generates the experiment shell script and runs the experiment immediately.
+Both the generated script and the experiment log are saved to `log_dir`.
+The experiment runs in the background.
-  * `stop`: This will stop the experiment.
-You also need to provide the `--stop-key` argument with this action.
-The `stop_key` should be the PID of the experiment process that you want to stop.
+  * `stop`: Stops the experiment.
+The `--stop-key` argument must be provided with this action.
+The `stop_key` should be the PID of the experiment process to be stopped.

-* `--stop_key <stop_key>`: This argument is used with the `stop` action to matching the process name of the experiment process that you want to stop.
-The default value is `torchrun` if none is specified.
+* `--stop_key <stop_key>`: Used with the `stop` action to specify the process name of the experiment process to be stopped.
+Default is `torchrun` if none is specified.

 Here's an example of how to use these arguments: